- Student AffairsStudent Affairs

 - If a room has painted wallpaper over very hard plaster, there is no recommended way of affixing items to the wall that is guaranteed not to cause damage.

 - Nails should not be pounded into the walls for any reason.
-The holes they leave are too big, especially when the plaster surrounding the hole crumbles.

 - Students are not allowed to paint the walls or ceilings of their rooms.
 Students who do will be charged the maximum fee to repaint the room.

 - Curtains should not be hung up as room dividers under any circumstances, whether the curtains are fire-safe or not.